DANS-KNAW/easy-sword2/README.md

 `REJECTED`          | Deposit was finalized, a valid bag, but was rejected for some other reason `ARCHIVED`          | Deposit was successfully archived.
 (Access URL in commit message.)

+`POST`-ing to a deposit is only allowed when it is in `DRAFT` status.
+In all other statusses this will lead to [method not allowed error].

 When state is set to `ARCHIVED` the working directory is cleared and committed to save space.
 Also if commit message of the `ARCHIVED` tag contains a URL it is reported to clients as the archiving URL of the resulting dataset.